 If a student was repeatedly unable to follow along, this was usually a clue for me that something else was going on in their lives.
 I would try to talk to them one on one later and give them a chance to share.

-One year, I had a student that was simply incapable of following along because she was so far behind in her reading skills (she still didn't know all her letters and sounds), so I differentiated for her in other ways.
+One year, I had a student who was simply incapable of following along because she was so far behind in her reading skills (she still didn't know all her letters and sounds), so I differentiated for her in other ways.
 Generally, however, all of my students were able to keep up with me and follow along with their eyes, even if they were a couple of grade levels behind.

 Other Tips For Using This Instructional Strategy